This article will describe in detail regarding NITI Aayog’s “Strategy for New India @75”.

 - The focus is more on economic

-- Without a strong, unambiguous commitment to upholding these protections, and putting communities at the centre of decision-making, India @ 75 is going to be an even more unequal, unjust, and conflict-ridden society than India @
+- Without a strong, unambiguous commitment to upholding these protections, and putting communities at the center of decision-making, India @ 75 is going to be an even more unequal, unjust, and conflict-ridden society than India @

-- We need to learn from the many alternative initiatives for food, water, energy, housing, education and health existing across India, which show the way to more just and sustainable livelihoods and ways of living.
+- We need to learn from the many alternative initiatives for food, water, energy, housing, education, and health existing across India, which show the way to more just and sustainable livelihoods and ways of living.

 Aspirants can check BYJU’S UPSC Notes page for free GS1, GS2, and GS 3 notes.